AreebE/Chess/README.md

 # Chess
 A chess game that was made using Swing and programmed in just Java.
+To run it, download the code in some IDE like Eclipse, Replit, or IntelliJ.
+IF you want to play the game, in the main method in Main.java, make sure 'debugFileLoader' is commented out while uncommenting 'debugGraphics'

 ___
 # Controls: